Chanseok/rMatterCertis/docs/events/EVENTS_MATRIX.md

 ## Action checklist (by milestone)
 - M1 Docs: finalize taxonomy and this matrix; add comments to `actors/types.rs` (no behavior change).
-- M2 De-dup: deprecate PageTask* in comments, prefer PageLifecycle everywhere; ensure bridge does not double-emit.
+- M2 De-dup: PageTask* removed.
+Prefer PageLifecycle everywhere; bridge emits lifecycle only.
 - M3 Retire CrawlingEvent: remove conversions and replace infra broadcaster usage with AppEvent; clean generated TS types.
 - M4 Phase decision: retain and rename as OrchestrationPhase* with documented scope, or deprecate.
 - M5 PlanReady: ensure pre-run plan emission with totals and estimate.